What exactly is a strategic procurement, and why would your dental practice need it?

 Perhaps you’ve realized you’re significantly overpaying for certain dental supplies and your first objective is to buy from the lowest-priced suppliers.
 Or maybe you have a long-standing partnership you hold trust in but feel it’s time to onboard a second and maybe a third supplier to create a more competitive environment.
 You could be ready to implement a formulary and need a digital solution to help you implement and govern it.

-Before you determine and prioritize your goals by the level of importance, you must think through where your biggest issues lay and what is most critical to your company, its long-term viability, and your bottom line.
+Before you determine and prioritize your goals by the level of importance, you must think through where your biggest issues are and what is most critical to your company, its long-term viability, and your bottom line.
 Find you’ve been running out of supplies and putting your production rates and service levels at risk?
 Then perhaps you need to focus on inventory management and ensure you’re aligned with suppliers with proven track records of on-time delivery.

 Goals should be well-defined, quantifiable, and measured, following the SMART principles: